yingsu00/prestodb.github.io/website/blog/2019-12-16-growing-the-presto-foundation.md

 ## Moving forward: PrestoCon 2020

 The journey to make PrestoDB into a successful project is just beginning.
-As Chairperson of the Governing Board, it gives me great pleasure to announce a key milestone in this journey that brings together our five core goals and principles: in early 2020, the Presto Foundation will be hosting the first-ever PrestoCon.
+As Chairperson of the Governing Board, it gives me great pleasure to announce a key milestone in this journey that brings together our core principles and strategic goals: in early 2020, the Presto Foundation will be hosting the first-ever PrestoCon.
 The details are still in the works and a date will be announced shortly.
 We look forward to new contributions, new memberships, and new milestones.

 We invite everyone who has built upon Presto to[join our community](https://prestodb.io/join.html).
 We truly believe that having all users and contributors working together under one neutral organization will accelerate the growth of the [Presto ecosystem](https://prestodb.io/).